RaqManzano/hpc-intro/index.md

 Knowing how to work on a **High Performance Computing (HPC)** system is an essential skill for applications such as bioinformatics, big-data analysis, image processing, machine learning, parallelising tasks, and other high-throughput applications.

-These materials give a practical overview of working on HPC servers, with a particular focus on submitting and monitoring jobs using a job scheduling software.
+These materials give a brief practical overview of working on HPC servers, with a particular focus on submitting and monitoring jobs using a job scheduling software.
 We focus on the job scheduler SLURM, although the concepts covered are applicable to other commonly used job scheduling software.
-This is a hands-on workshop, which should be accessible to researchers from a range of backgrounds and offering several opportunities to practice the skills we learn along the way.

-By the end of this course you will be able to independently work on a typical HPC server.
+These materials are a reduced version of the University of Cambridge Bioinformatics Training Unit HPC workshop.
+The complete set of materials can be found [here](https://github.com/cambiotraining/hpc-intro).

 :::{.callout-tip}
 #### Learning Objectives